 The Unit, which is responsible to the Vice-Chancellor, provides information, editorial and community liaison services for the University.
-The PAU is responsible for several publications including Uniken (a fortnightly campus journal for staff and students), Focus (a newsletter for staff, Quarterly (a journal for alumni, staff and general public), the University's Annual Report, Occasional Papers, Information for New Students, Handbook for Prospective Students, Guide to the Campus, and a visitor's leaflet.
+The PAU is responsible for several publications including Uniken (a fortnightly campus journal for staff and students), Focus (a news-ietter for staff), quarterly (a journal for alumni, staff and general public), the University's Annual Report, Occasional Papers, Guide to the Campus, and a visitor's leaflet.

-Other services of the PAU are official news releases, general liaison with the media, a press cuttings service, design and editorial advice for publications of a general nature, liaison with the community and photography for the University's administration.
+Other services of the PAU are official news releases, general liaison with the media, a press cuttings service, advice for publications of a general nature, liaison with the community and photography for the University's administration.